roman-milk/roman-milk.github.io/wife-enslaved.md

+===

- ****** Wife Enslaved Ch.
-03 ****** byStoryTeller07© On reflection he shouldn't have been so brusque with his wife, Riana, as they parted on bad terms.
+On reflection he shouldn't have been so brusque with his wife, Riana, as they parted on bad terms.
 Of course he was angry with his wife, and said things he shouldn't have.
 She'd been acting like a fool, pretending to be a slave at that boy's house.
 Didn't she realise what a fool he would look, if anyone found out she'd been mistaken for a slave?
 For the sake of what friends would say, he needed to get her back without revealing she was his wife.

  On the way home he prepared an apology, only to find she wasn't there.